constata-eu/asami/pwa/src/content/whitepaper.md

 ---

-**9. Competitive Landscape**
+**9. Market fit and Competitive Landscape**

 Web3 projects have a wide variety of tools at their disposal to reach new users, increase visibility, and incentivize participation.
 From airdrops to quests to viral social campaigns, the ecosystem for growth is rich and varied — and for good reason.
 Different goals require different tactics.

 Asami is not a replacement for these tools.
 It does not attempt to onboard users through gameplay, or reward one-time interactions.
 Instead, it focuses on a specific but often overlooked aspect of Web3 adoption: **advocacy**.
 People who learn, believe, and share — not for money, but because they want others to understand what they’ve discovered.
 These are the explainers, the popularizers, the recommenders.
 Their role in project discovery is essential, and Asami gives them a modest, transparent way to be appreciated and acknowledged for it.

-Importantly, Asami complements other growth tools.
+Asami operates in a space where multiple strategies for growth, influence, and marketing overlap.
+While its focus is on recognizing and rewarding Web3 advocacy through transparent, modest incentives, it may intersect with tools designed for advertising, onboarding, monetization, or influencer management.
 For example, a project might use Galxe or TaskOn to run incentivized campaigns that reward users for trying a product.
 At the same time, it can use Asami to reach real advocates who **share the campaign** with their audience, adding credibility and reach.
 This layered approach can amplify the effectiveness of traditional strategies while grounding them in authentic community support.

 Asami’s unique value lies in how it turns advocacy into a visible and traceable interaction — creating a public record of who is supporting what, and when, while keeping incentives humble and reputationally binding.

+This section outlines the categories of platforms Asami is often compared to, and clarifies to what extent they represent competition, complement, or simply serve a different purpose.
+In many cases, Asami can be used in addition to these other methods — especially when a campaign requires both visibility and credibility among audiences familiar with Web3.

 ### 9.1 Web3 Marketing Today